Black Hole--Entropy Container or Creator: Amplifier model

-This entropy does NOT come from some energy states which are mixed by the non-linear dynamics of the internal degrees of freedom.
-It is continuously created by the amplifier out of the incoming vacuum, a zero entropy, states flowing into the amplifier.
-This incoming mode is {\bf linearly} separated into positive and negative norm states ( and thus the description by a non-trivial Bogoliubov transformation).
-It is this model, not that of of a hot lump of coal, which best describes the entropy emission from a Black hole as I shall argue in the next section.
-As we shall see in the next section, the black hole operates very similarly except that the temperature is not a function of the frequency.
-Each mode is thermal, and the temperature of each mode is the same.
+\erase{This entropy does NOT come from some energy states which are mixed by the non-linear dynamics of the internal degrees of freedom.
+It is continuously created by the amplifier out of the incoming vacuum, a zero entropy, states flowing into the amplifier.} This entropy does not come from energy states which are mixed by non-linear dynamics.
+It is continuously created by the combination of Bogoliubov entanglement between the $\phi$ and $\psi$ fields together with ignoring the output of the $\psi$ state from pure two separate pure incoming states.
+This incoming $\phi$ mode is {\bf linearly} separated into positive and negative norm states ( and thus the description by a non-trivial Bogoliubov transformation).
+It is this model, not that of of a hot lump of coal, which best describes the entropy emission from a Black Hole as I shall argue in the next section.
+Of course the entropy of the complete state for all the degrees of freedom remains zero, in both the lump of coal and the amplifier.
+It is the ignorance of the observer of the state of state of some of the degrees of freedom that results in the entropy in both the case of the amplifier and the lump of coal.

+As we shall see in the next section, the Black Hole operates very similarly except that the temperature is not a function of the frequency.
+Each exterior observable mode is thermal, and the temperature of each outgoing mode is the same.

-\section{Black Hole Entropy emission}
+\section{Black Hole Entropy Emission}

-In the following I am going to look at a black hole.
-To simplify the analysis, I will make user of a 1+1 D toy model which was we recently published \cite{toy}.
+In the following I am going to look at a Black Hole.
+To simplify the analysis, I will make user of a 1+1 dimensional toy model which we recently published\cite{toy}.